 Use a slow release fertiliser when planting up pots

 It’s important to use a compost that’s formulated for growing in containers, as garden soil won’t have the right nutrients.
 Composts I’ve used successfully for containers include RHS Melcourt Sylvagrow Multi-purpose peat free compost.
-Note that links to Amazon are affiliate, see disclosure.
-Other links are not affiliate.

 Dan uses slow release fertiliser granules, which he adds when he plants up the pots.
 ‘The nutrition in the compost will only last a few weeks,’ he says.
 This is something I frequently forget to do, which means I have to feed my pots weekly with a liquid seaweed feed.
 So it really does save time to use the slow release granules.